 Before I open the candy tin, I would like to voice a big thank you to all who left comments of encouragement on last week's blogpost.
-I also received many personal emails and further comments on my instagram account.
+I also received many personal emails.
 Thank you very much!
 What will happen next?
 The farm building is beyond help and will be demolished.
 The cattle will be sold over the next weeks.
 The Lötschmüllerhof will no longer be a farm.
 That's a strange idea.
 As reference to 'the farm' in my family was always to this particular place.
 However, we are all settling in to our new lives and the help from others is balsam to our souls.

 On to the eye candy!
 Remember this piece by Anja from the Netherlands?
 She started it earlier this year during one of my stitching retreats.
 I think she did a terrific job!
 The piece is balanced and the purple flower is such a beautiful centre piece.
 So proud of her :).
-By the way, I am running the next crewelwork stitching retreat from 23-10-17 until 27-10-17.
-You can sign up here.
+Note: I no longer run this course.

 And last but not least, this altar frontal or antependium was saved from the fire.
 It used to adorn the Corpus Christi altar put up in front of the farm every other year.
 It is a little dirty, so I will try to gently clean it.
 Since the altar did burn, we need to construct a new one.
 But the antependium will still adorn it!

 And that's it.
 All candy distributed :).
 See you next week!

 Want to keep up with my embroidery adventures?
 Sign up for my weekly Newsletter to get notified of new blogs, courses and workshops!

 Liked my blog?
 Please consider making a donation or becoming a Patron so that I can keep up the good work and my blog ad-free!